tagohd/mono/Talk/Talk - Characters/(Talk) James Redawić.md

 [[James Redawić|Article]]
+# Open Issues

-# Why does James want the Artifacts?
+## Why does James want the Artifacts?
-sudoMajor:: We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?
-#majorChange #unseenByLun
 >[!tldr]
->Status: Open
+>Status: Pending approval
 >
->We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?
+>[question:: We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?]
 This might be easier to answer once we've figured out what the Artifacts do.
 >
+>Maybe he needs the [[BFS 10000]] to be able to cast [[Wizard Divorce]].

->%%[question:: We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?]%%
+sudoMajor:: We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?
+#majorChange #unseenByLun

 Not "What does he tell Luke to convince him to get the Artifacts?"
 That's pretty easy. ("You need to get the Artifacts to defeat CURSED AL and save your friend.")
 But what's *his* goal here?
 What is he going to do when he gets them?